inbo/n2khab-monitoring/functionality.md

         - by other colleagues
         - to compare versions in time more easily
     - the workflow is computationally intensive

+    In those cases, the workflow is stored and versioned in the [n2khab-preprocessing](https://github.com/inbo/n2khab-preprocessing) repository.
 - hence, the aim is to write easily usable functions to achieve the targeted results.
 A function can call other (helper) functions, therefore also high-level functions are to be made to enhance automatisation and reproducibility.
 - when contributing: please use `tidyverse`, `sf`, `raster` and `git2rdata` packages for data reading and processing.
 See the [README](README.md) file!